Team Disagreement and Productive Persuasion: A Tale of Two Methods

 \begin{enumerate}[(i)] \item If \(\beta<\frac{\tilde{r}}{\Delta}\), then

 \item If \(\beta\ge\frac{\tilde{r}}{\Delta}\), then there exists a threshold \(\bar{p}\in[0,1)\) such that, for all \((p^C, p^L)\in C\times L\),

 with \(\mathcal{Y}_{p^\star}(p^C) = \mathcal{Y}_{p^\star}(p^L)\) if and only if \(p=\bar{p}\) and \(\bar{p} = 0\) if and only if \(\beta = \frac{\tilde{r}}{\Delta}\). \end{enumerate} \end{proposition} The intuition of the proposition is the following.
 In stark contrast with the result of proposition \ref{propeffort}, when there is competition of ideas, pessimism about the technology favored by the coworker does not discourage effort, but motivates a team member to work harder.
 In particular, we show that at \(t=1\), each worker always operates the technology she's optimistic about, anticipating that an early success will persuade her teammate to switch to her ``superior'' production approach in the future.
-To provide a more formal intuition, the first order condition for the first-period equilibrium effort level of \(i=1,2\) when \(p^\star = (1,1)\) becomes
+More formally, the first order condition for the first-period equilibrium effort level of \(i=1,2\) becomes

 The second term on the right-hand side of equation \ref{switch} captures \(i\)'s expectation of \(j\)'s output increase when \(j\) reallocates her second-period effort from the technology \(i\) is pessimistic about to the one she is optimistic about.
 If, according to \(p^\star\), both production technologies are equally productive, an increase in both players' first-period effort translates into higher expected total team output, regardless of the technology that is used.
 The result of part (ii) for \(\beta>\frac{\tilde{r}}{\Delta}\) is unchanged if we compare the expected output of teams \(p^C\) and \(p^L\) in any equilibria, as opposed to most productive ones.
 Additionally, this same intuition generalizes when technologies are not identical, but sufficiently similar.